mistrello96/ctns/README.md

 ### Installing

-To install this module you simply need to run:
+The easiest way to install this library is simply run:

 ```
 pip install ctns
 ```

 on you terminal.

-You can also clone this repo and run the contact_network_simulator file in the ctns folder to get an interactive window to customize and run your simulation.

 ### Usage